This is a repo of Debian i386 packaged

 update" to fetch the indexes.

-The packages were built on an i386 somewhere between "testing" and "unstable" at release time, but recently not very up-to-date.
-All the Emacs things and most of the Perl are "all".
+The packages were built on an i386 of an only moderately up-to-date "testing" at release time.
+All the Emacs things and most of the Perl are architecture "all".
 There's an amd64 pool which has just those "all" packages.
-On other archs something like the following might work to take just the "all" packages (perhaps amd64 instead of i386, and new enough apt),
+On other archs something like the following might work to take just the "all" packages (or perhaps amd64 instead of i386, and new enough apt),

 deb [arch=i386] https://download.tuxfamily.org/user42/debian user42 main other